fbcotter/py3nvml/README.rst

 py3smi
 ~~~~~~
 I found the default `nvidia-smi` output was missing some useful info, so made use of the
-`py3nvml/nvidia_smi.py` module to query the device and return XML info on the
+`py3nvml/nvidia_smi.py` module to query the device and get info on the
 GPUs, and then defined my own printout.
 I have included this as a script in
 `scripts/py3smi`.
+The print code is horribly messy but the query code is very
+simple and should be understandable.

 Running pip install will now put this script in your python's
 bin, and you'll be able to run it from the command line.
 Here is a comparison of
 the two outputs: